SquareGPS/navixy-api/docs/backend-api/resources/field_service/employee/index.md

 #### errors

-* 201 – Not found in the database - if there is no employee with such an id.
+* 201 – Not found in the database - if there is no employee/driver with such an id.

 <hr>

 ### batch_convert

-Convert batch of tab-delimited employees and return list of checked employees with errors.
+Converts batch of tab-delimited employees/drivers and returns list of checked employees/drivers with errors.

 **Required sub-user rights:** `employee_update`.